 A CCRI institutional non-need-based student work program on campus.
 Student will be paid at least the federal minimum wage and can work up to 15 hours per week.
 Students who are not eligible for need-based FWS work may be considered for the Student Help program.
 Priority is given to students who are enrolled in at least six (6) credits.

 Rhode Island State Grant

 This is a grant for Rhode Island residents who are pursuing higher education.
-The Rhode Island Higher Education Assistance Authority determines eligibility for this award.
-There is an application deadline of March 1.
 Funding is contingent upon state appropriations.